Free drinks can be hard to come by on a cruise.

 Viking Silver Spirits package

-You have the option to upgrade your cruise by buying the Viking Silver Spirits premium beverage package.
+On Viking, you have the option to upgrade your cruise by buying the Viking Silver Spirits premium beverage package.

 The Viking Cruise drink package is available on both the ocean and river cruises.

-Viking Ocean Cruises Silver Spirits package:
+Viking Ocean Cruises Silver Spirits package

 Note: Both guests in the stateroom must buy the package.